Phil Husbands

-Phil Husbands (born 27 June, 1961) is a professor of computer science and artificial intelligence at the English University of Sussex, situated next to the East Sussex village of Falmer, within the city of Brighton and Hove.
+Phil Husbands (born 27 June 1961) is a professor of computer science and artificial intelligence at the University of Sussex.
 He is head of the Evolutionary and Adaptive Systems group and co-director of the Centre for Computational Neuroscience and Robotics (CCNR).

-Husbands is also one of the founders of the field of evolutionary robotics.
+Research

-His research interests are in long-term investigations of artificial evolution of nervous systems for robots, with emphasis on:
+Husbands's research interests are in long-term investigations of artificial evolution of nervous systems for robots, with emphasis on: